 Prior to December 31, 2018, we were an "emerging growth company" as defined by the JOBS Act.
 The JOBS Act provides that an emerging growth company can take advantage of the extended transition period provided in Section 7(a)(2)(B) of the Securities Act of 1933, as amended, (the "Securities Act"), for complying with new or revised accounting standards.
 In other words, an emerging growth company can selectively delay the adoption of certain accounting standards until those standards would otherwise apply to private companies.
 In accordance with the JOBS Act, we elected to participate in the exemption and, as a result, our financial statements may not have been comparable to the financial statements of issuers that are required to comply with the effective dates for new or revised accounting standards that are applicable to public companies.
-As of the last business day of our second fiscal quarter of 2018, the market value of our common stock that was held by non-affiliates exceeded \$700 million, and as a result, we no longer qualified as an emerging growth company as of December 31, 2018 and will no longer be able to take advantage of the extended transition period.
-Therefore, as of December 31, 2018, we are required to adopt new or revised accounting standards when they are applicable to public companies that are not emerging growth companies.
+As of the last business day of our second fiscal quarter of 2018, the market value of our common stock that was held by non-affiliates exceeded \$700 million, and as a result, we no longer qualified as an emerging growth company as of December 31, 2018, we were required to adopt new or revised accounting standards when they are applicable to public companies that are not emerging growth companies.